Sibusten/derpibooru-downloader/README.md

 This program requires the [.NET 5.0 runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime/).

-[`dotnet-install`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script) is an alternative, and may be easier for some Linux users: `sudo bash dotnet-install.sh -c 5.0 --install-dir /usr/share/dotnet`
+[`dotnet-install`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script) is an alternative, and may be easier for some Linux users: `sudo bash dotnet-install.sh -c 5.0 --runtime dotnet --install-dir /usr/share/dotnet`

 ## Booru Setup
 Boorus must be set up before downloading images.
 They require a name and the base URL of the booru.
 For example, to add [Derpibooru](https://derpibooru.org):